 If you’re looking for the most elite portables in working laptops, then you have come to the right place.
-We have a comparison between two top of the line contenders in their category for you.
+We have a comparison between two top-of-the-line contenders in their category for you.
 From the two rival companies, we have Dell XPS 13 vs. HP Spectre x360.
 Both the laptops have perfect benchmark scores, but, there can only be one true champion.
 Principally, there is a major difference between the two machines.
-X360 is a 2-in-1 laptop with a touch screen display that folds all the way back.
+X360 is a 2-in-1 laptop with a touch screen display that folds back.
 Whereas, the Dell XPS is a non-touch display.
 But, when you compare the specs and performance of the two machines, they are on par.

 Dell XPS 13 vs HP Spectre X360 Comparison Table

 |Storage||2TB SSD||1 TB SSD + 16 GB Optane Memory|